FranAguilera/MVP_DAGGER_RXJAVA_SIMPLE_DEMO/README.md

 }
 ```

-3) On your request return a rx Service:
+3) On your custom Request return a Rx Subscription:

 ```
 import retrofit2.Retrofit;